muziejus/javascripting-english-major/0-introduction.md

 ---
 layout: default
-title: 0.
-Introduction & FAQs
+title: Introduction & FAQs
 permalink: /0-introduction
 ---

-Welcome!
+Welcome (again)!
 This is an introduction to *The JavaScripting English Major*, a course written by me, [Moacir P. de Sá Pereira](http://moacir.com), on teaching humanities undergraduates to write web projects.
 In this introduction, I provide a few FAQs that help explain how